knope-dev/knope/docs/src/content/docs/reference/Config File/Steps/create-pull-request.md

 ## Example

-An example workflow which creates a pull request from the current branch to `main` using the current version of the package as the title and the changelog entry for the current version as the body:
+An example workflow which creates a pull request from the current branch to `main`.
+This uses the current version of the package as the title and the changelog entry for the current version as the body:

 ```toml
 [[workflows]]